Prince-K-cmd/week5-lab/README.md

 - `config`: Contains configuration files for the pipeline.
 - `airflow_env`: Directory containing Airflow environment setup.
 - `UI`: Contains UI elements for the project.
+- `PowerApps`: Contains Power Apps components for user interaction and visualization.

 ## Key Files

 - `docker-compose.yaml`: Defines the Docker Compose configuration for the project.
 - `.gitignore`: Specifies files and directories to ignore during version control.

+## Power Apps

+DETaxiDemo solution file is located in the `./powerApps` directory.